SVVVG3/gamelink/database/README.md

 Creates the messaging system schema with support for both 1:1 and group chats.

+### 005_fix_messaging_schema_for_profiles.sql

+Fixes the messaging schema to work with the profiles table instead of auth.users.
+This migration:
+- Creates the profiles table if it doesn't exist
+- Updates foreign key constraints to reference profiles instead of auth.users
+- Disables RLS policies that were designed for Supabase Auth
+- Updates the create_direct_chat function to work with profiles

 **Tables Created:**
 - `chats` - Main chat records (direct or group)
 - `chat_participants` - Many-to-many relationship between users and chats